eKirad/sebamaster-campusale-backend/README.md

 # sebamaster-campusale-backend
-The backend of the campuSale project, part of the sebis chair's Web Application Engineering coure @TU-Munich
+The backend of the campuSale project, part of the sebis chair's Web Application Engineering coure @TU-Munich.
+The frontend app can be found [here](https://github.com/eKirad/sebamaster-campusale-frontend)

 # Prerequisites
 * node.js & npm (node package manager)